- Explain the different ways natural selection can shape populations

 - Describe how these different forces can lead to different outcomes in terms of the population variation

-Natural selection only acts on the population’s heritable traits: selecting for beneficial alleles and thus increasing their frequency in the population, while selecting against deleterious alleles and thereby decreasing their frequency.
+Natural selection acts on the population’s heritable traits: selecting for beneficial alleles that allow for environmental adaptation, and thus increasing their frequency in the population, while selecting against deleterious alleles and thereby decreasing their frequency.
 Scientists call this process adaptive evolution.
-Natural selection does not act on individual alleles, but on entire organisms.
+Natural selection acts on entire organisms, not on an individual allele within the organism.
 An individual may carry a very beneficial genotype with a resulting phenotype that, for example, increases the ability to reproduce (fecundity), but if that same individual also carries an allele that results in a fatal childhood disease, that fecundity phenotype will not pass to the next generation because the individual will not live to reach reproductive age.
 Natural selection acts at the individual's level.
 It selects for individuals with greater contributions to the gene pool of the next generation.
 Scientists call this an organism’s evolutionary (Darwinian) fitness.